Zach Hively: Writing

 Hively is an author and artist, known for writing, poetry, and nonfiction.
 His ongoing column Fool's Gold has appeared in numerous alternative newspapers, including the Durango Telegraph, the New Mexico Mercury, Four Corners Free Press, and the KC Post.
 The column has received several nods from the Society of Professional Journalists' Top of the Rockies awards, a regional, multi-platform contest for reporters and news organizations.
 Fool's Gold earned first place in the Personal/Humor Column category in 2024, 2022, 2018, and 2017, and third place in 2021 and 2016.
 Currently, Fool's Gold publishes monthly in the Durango Telegraph and the online-only Abiquiú News.

+These columns were compiled in the 2024 book Call Me Zach Hively Because That Is My Name.

 Hively's poetry has been published both internationally and regionally, in publications like Banshee, Trickster, and Conceptions Southwest.
-His first collection, Wild Expectations, was published in 2020.
-It is a collaboration between Hively and photographer Magdalena Lily McCarson, pairing the former's poetry with the latter's black and white photography in conversation.
-The book was listed as a finalist in the Poetry and Art categories in the 2021 New Mexico/Arizona Book Awards.

-His follow-up collection, Desert Apocrypha, received the 32nd annual Reading the West Book Award for poetry, after being shortlisted by member bookstores in the Mountains & Plains Independent Booksellers Association.
+His second collection, Desert Apocrypha, received the 32nd annual Reading the West Book Award for poetry, after being shortlisted by member bookstores in the Mountains & Plains Independent Booksellers Association.

 Owl Poems, published in 2022, was shortlisted for the 33rd annual Reading the West Book Award.

 Hively has published a number of shorter works as well, including the foreword to V. B. Price's Innocence Regained: Christmas Poems and several short stories.

 Hively is the recipient of a 2021 New Mexico Writers grant to support work on a forthcoming creative nonfiction project.
 He also earned a Maxwell Medallion from the Dog Writers Association of America in 2018 for his episode on The Raven Narratives podcast, "The Doggie Bucket List."

-In addition, Hively is also a singer/songwriter and a musician.
-He has recorded and toured with the alt-folk duo Oxygen on Embers, which released their debut album Southwest Revival in 2019 after their debut EP, Takes Me Back, in 2018.